Some of the links on this site are affiliate links.

 Supply and demand is a fundamental concept for all investors.
 When there are more people demanding something than there is supply, prices increase.

 In essence, there is a significant demand for organic foods but the supply is limited.
-This is one of the reasons why organic foods tend to cost more than their non-organic counterpart.
+This is one of the reasons why organic foods tend to cost more than their non-organic counterparts.

 But how can investors capitalize on this imbalance?